 The key to building an attractive price structure is making sure your customers understand that you provide value that transcends delivering the lowest prices, says Sherlock.
-In this seminar, he’ll give you a roadmap for doing just that—so you can free money to invest in your company and its people, protect your firm against the unexpected and improve your bottom line.
+In this course, he’ll give you a roadmap for doing just that—so you can free money to invest in your company and its people, protect your firm against the unexpected and improve your bottom line.

 Robert F. Sherlock is a strategic marketer who helps companies to create more value, get their value recognized by customers, and Marketwerks and The ProAction Group, Bob founded and ran a venture-funded logistics company; was VP – Marketing for Wickes Inc., an $850 million distributor of building materials; and held increasingly responsible marketing and sales management positions in four GE operating businesses and on GEs corporate staff.
 A member of the Professional Pricing Society and Marketing Executives Networking Group, he has an MBA from Dartmouth’s Tuck School of Business.